 - The producer's cut of the Parks and Recreation episode "Halloween Surprise" includes a scene where Chris recommends that Ann try "dating herself" instead of getting involved with anymore men, but this was cut from the aired version.
 In the next episode, "Ben's Parents", Ann mentions that she can't date Chris because she is dating herself.
 Although she explains what she means, it comes slightly out of nowhere.

 - This can occasionally happen on Wheel of Fortune, of all shows.
-Typically, the producers will edit out a cycle of turns if it doesn't affect the score or the puzzle (for instance, if all three players consecutively call wrong letters, hit Lose a Turn, or hit Bankrupt when they have no money).
+Typically, the producers will edit out a cycle of turns if it doesn't affect the score or the puzzle (for instance, if all three players consecutively call wrong letters, hit Lose a Turn, and/or hit Bankrupt when they have nothing that they can lose to it).
 In some instances, host Pat Sajak has made reference to such turns — most often in the form of telling a player that a letter was already called, when the first such instance was edited out; saying that a player hit Bankrupt X amount of times; or making some comment conducive to finally uncovering a letter after several wrong ones were called, even though the home viewer only saw one or two at best.

 - In the Doctor Who story "The Empty Child/The Doctor Dances", when Captain Jack arrives at the climax, the Doctor shouts to him "Change of plan!", but they never actually made a plan.
 In the script book, Steven Moffat explains that the plan was in an earlier draft of the script and got cut because it was slowing the episode down.